-Learn how Mindfulness Meditation and Mindfulness awareness practices can improve the quality of your health and wellness.
+Learn how Mindfulness Meditation can improve the quality of your health and wellness.

 What is Mindfulness?

 First, mindfulness is a psychological quality of increased awareness and attentiveness.
-When we are mindful, we bring our complete attention into the present.
+When we are mindful, we bring our complete attention to the present.

 The state of mindfulness enables the real you to show up.
 Instead of running on autopilot.
 When we show up and fully engage in what we are doing, we find meaning in simple things.
 So, paying attention and showing up in our lives makes it more meaningful.